gurcangul/gurcangul/README.md

 ### Welcome to My GitHub Profile!

 I'm Gurcan!
-I am a senior at Izmir Institute of Technology, Computer Engineering.
+🎓 I am a senior at Izmir Institute of Technology, Computer Engineering.
 I am a candidate to be a developer who develops high quailty and efficient web applications.
 In my profile, you can
-🎓  I'm currently studying Computer Engineering at Izmir Institute of Technology.

 🔭 I’m currently working and learning on ReactJS and Node.js.

 <br>

 ## Languages and Tools